openoereb/pyramid_oereb/README.md

 Running development version locally
 -----------------------------------

 You can checkout the current master and run _pyramid_oereb_ locally, but we cannot guarantee a working configuration as it is under development.
-We recommend to use a linux system.
+We recommend to use a linux system but the application is tested and may also be used in a windows environment.

 Requirements:
 -   git